hwacha/playtree/README.md

 Playtree is an application that plays audio non-linearly.
 Instead of playing songs from a playlist in a row or shuffling, a playtree chooses the next song by randomly choosing one of a song node's children.
 Loops from one of a node's ancestors can also be specified.
 Finally, playtrees can have multiple roots, which each form separate playheads a user can switch between.

-The playtree server for playtree is written using Go.
+The playtree server is written using Go.
 The playtree client is written with Remix/React, with Tailwind for styling.

 ## Upcoming Features
 Playtree is a work in progress.
 The following major features are yet to be implemented: